rochiecuevas/shared_accommodations/README.md

 The [dataset](https://github.com/rochiecuevas/shared_accommodations/blob/master/Rent%20Data/rent_raw.csv) is composed of one csv file that contains monthly rental rates from November 2010 to September 2018.
 The [`Rent_Analysis.ipynb`](https://github.com/rochiecuevas/shared_accommodations/blob/master/Rent%20Data/Rent_Analysis.ipynb) jupyter notebook is used to clean the data as described [here](https://github.com/rochiecuevas/shared_accommodations/blob/master/Rent%20Data/README.md).

 #### Housing prices data
+The dataset is not uploaded because it exceeds the file size set by GitHub.
+It is, however, downloadable as a csv file from [DataDF](https://data.sfgov.org/Housing-and-Buildings/Assessor-Historical-Secured-Property-Tax-Rolls/wv5m-vpq2).
+Only the columns of interest were included in a dataframe, using the [`DataHome.ipynb`](https://github.com/rochiecuevas/shared_accommodations/blob/master/Home%20Prices/DataHome.ipynb) jupyter notebook.
+The procedure for cleaning the dataset is detailed [here](https://github.com/rochiecuevas/shared_accommodations/blob/master/Home%20Prices/README.md).

 ### Data analyses
 ### Data visualisation